crescendolab-open/zodios-zod-v4/website/docs/client/plugins.md

    * there is no error interceptor for request errors
    * @param api - the api description
    * @param config - the config for the request
-   * @param error - the error that occured
+   * @param error - the error that occurred
    * @returns possibly a new response or throw a new error */ error?: (
-    api: ZodiosEnpointDescriptions,
+    api: ZodiosEndpointDescriptions,
     config: AnyZodiosRequestOptions,
     error: Error
   ) => Promise<AxiosResponse>;